johndward01/Variables_Exercise-01/README.md

-# Variables-Exercise-01
+## Exercise Instructions

+- Fork and clone this repository into your Desktop/Repos folder (or folder of your choice)
-### Complete all of the TODO's and then push back to GitHub
+- Complete all of the TODO's inside of Program.cs
+- Save, Stage, Commit, and then push back up to Github